We may earn a commission when you click on the affiliate links in this post.

 What to Serve with Turkey Sandwiches

 Deli-sliced turkey works great for this sandwich.
 You can use oven-roasted, smoked, Cajun seasoned, mesquite, or peppered turkey depending on your preference.
+If you are looking specifically for a good brand, I like using Boar’s Head.
 Leftover Thanksgiving turkey also makes an excellent sandwich!

 Whole wheat bread, hoagie rolls, ciabatta, sourdough, or classic white sandwich bread all work well.